 Please be mindful that you may not be able to access your meter if it is located in a locked cupboard.

-When you provide a photo of your meter, it helps to ensure that:
+When you provide a photo of your meter, please ensure that:

 - it shows the serial number and meter reading